|Grown in Vietnam

 A hot water infusion with honey makes a perfect digestive beverage or simple syrup to balance sweetness in cocktails

-We had a chance to dig up a few of these rhizomes when we were in Vietnam in early 2019, and we couldn't believe the intense color, flavor and aroma.
-You can see our friend and guide Phuc holding one in the second photo.
+Burlap & Barrel had a chance to dig up a few of these rhizomes when they were in Vietnam in early 2019, and they couldn't believe the intense color, flavor and aroma.

 The fresh rhizome comes in all shades of blue, from a bright, almost blue to a deep indigo.
 As it dries, its blue color turns into a greenish-yellow chartreuse hue, like in the photo below.

-Over the past 18 months, we've been working with our partner farmers on different drying methods to keep the blue color.
-This batch has a much brighter color, but we haven't unlocked the secrets to keeping the blue color... yet.
+Over the past 18 months, Burlay & Barrel has been working with partner farmers on different drying methods to keep the blue color.
+This batch has a much brighter color, but Burlap & Barrel hasn't unlocked the secrets to keeping the blue color... yet.